-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Nussle is shown as a purple triangle. (analysis methodology)
+Nussle is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Nussle was the primary sponsor of 2 bills that were enacted:

 - H.R.
 5708 (107th): To reduce preexisting PAYGO balances, and for other purposes.